Tailed Copper Butterfly, Lycaena (Tharsalea) arota

 The adult Tailed Copper likes the nectar of buckwheats.
 Buckwheats are very popular wit many butterfly species and are excellent no-water-natives

 The Tailed Copper has a distinctive orange horseshoe pattern on the top of the fore wing on the female.
-The butterfly resembles a hairstreak when its wings are closed.
+The butterfly resembles a Hairstreak when its wings are closed.

 The Subspecies Nubila is very rare in the Los Angeles area.